Your Quote ( 0 )

 Pennsylvania, USA

-Nestled within a traditional Pennsylvania Dutch farmhouse, meticulous attention to detail has transformed a simple bathroom into a serene sanctuary that resonates with both historical authenticity and modern luxury.
+Nestled within a traditional Pennsylvanian Dutch farmhouse, meticulous attention to detail has transformed a simple bathroom into a serene sanctuary that resonates with both historical authenticity and modern luxury.

 The home of a prominent American set designer, the interior draws on decades of experience in scenic design inspired by the compelling worlds of theatre production including notable milestones such as a debut production at the Metropolitan Opera and a Tony Award nomination for the musical “Grey Gardens” in 2007.